The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • impaired concentration.

-To reduce pain, it is allowed to take Paracetamol in a dose corresponding to age and weight.
-A more targeted treatment consists in getting rid of the underlying disease according to the scheme prescribed by the specialist.
+To reduce pain, it is allowed to take Paracetamol in a dose appropriate to age and weight.
+More targeted treatment consists of getting rid of the underlying disease according to a regimen prescribed by a specialist.

 Tumor in the brain

 Most dangerous cause headache is tumor formation.
-The tumor may affect the brain or its membranes. malignant disease blood sometimes metastasizes to the brain.
+The tumor may affect the brain or its membranes.
+Malignant disease blood sometimes metastasizes to the brain.
 Symptoms of this pathology are pain, accompanied by nausea and vomiting.
-It occurs mainly in the morning.
+It occurs mainly in the first half of the day.

-The same symptoms give pain associated with other pathologies.
-In any case, you need to urgently see a neurologist, who, if necessary, will give a referral to an oncologist.
-If the tumor is detected at an early stage, therapy is carried out without surgical intervention.
+Pain associated with other pathologies also gives the same symptoms.
+In any case, you urgently need to see a neurologist, who, if necessary, will give a referral to an oncologist.
+If the tumor is detected at an early stage, therapy is carried out without surgery.

 Dear reader!

 Diagnosis begins with listening to the patient's complaints.
-The doctor asks the parents and children why and when the pain arose, about nausea, dizziness and other symptoms.
+The doctor asks parents and children why and when the pain occurred, about nausea, dizziness and other symptoms.
 The possibility of injury is identified.

-The student is asked to talk about the atmosphere at school and the degree of workload - there were tests and tests, how long he had been preparing for them.
-Such questions are asked to identify possible overvoltage.
-The neurologist is interested in whether the baby had stress.
+The student is asked to talk about the atmosphere at school and the degree of workload - tests and tests were taken, how long he spent preparing for them.
+These questions are asked to identify possible overvoltage.
+The neurologist asks whether the baby had any stress.

-Then the doctor checks the symptoms of the disease - measures the patient's temperature and pressure, examines the head, throat, neck.
+Then the doctor checks the symptoms of the disease - measures the patient’s temperature and blood pressure, examines the head, throat, and neck.
 If necessary, the doctor prescribes other types of examination:

-• MRI or CT of the neck and head;
+• MRI or CT scan of the neck and head;

 • Analysis of urine;